foxitsoftware/FoxitPDFSDKForWeb-VueJS-Example/README.md

 Now you are ready to launch the app.
 Open your browser, navigate to `<http://127.0.0.1:9103/>` to load your example.

+### Reference the fonts

+If some text in a PDF document requires a specified font to be rendered correctly, you need to specify a font loading path during initialization.
+In this example, you can refer to the `fontPath` configuration in `src/preload.js`.
+What we need to do is to copy the `external` folder in the SDK to the public folder so that the special font can be rendered normally.

 ## Integrate FoxitPDFSDK for Web into existing Vue.js project

 This integration assumes you have [@vue/cli](https://cli.vuejs.org/guide/) app installed with _all default settings_.